Andosol

-Andosols are usually defined as soils containing high proportions of glass and amorphous colloidal materials, including allophane, imogolite and ferrihydrite.
-Because they are generally quite young, Andosols typically are very fertile except in cases where phosphorus is easily fixed (this sometimes occurs in the tropics).
+Andosols typically develop in parent materials containing high proportions of glass.
+If significant amounts of glasses are still present, they show vitric properties and receive the Vitric qualifier.
+With advanced weathering of the glasses, they show andic properties.
+There are two possibilities of soil formation.
+In more acidic tephras in humid climates, complexes of organic matter with Al ions develop, and the Andosols are characterized by the Aluandic qualifier.
+If the tephras are more basic or the climate is dry, amorphous colloidal materials, including allophane and imogolite develop, and the Andosols are given the Silandic qualifier.
+In both cases, they contain many ferrihydrite and have a bulk density ≤ 0.9 kg/dm3.
+Silandic Andosols are very fertile except in cases where phosphorus is easily fixed (this sometimes occurs in the tropics).
 They can usually support intensive cropping, with areas used for wet rice in Java supporting some of the densest populations in the world.
 Other Andosol areas support crops of fruit, maize, tea, coffee or tobacco.
 In the Pacific Northwest USA, Andosols support very productive forests.

-Andosols occupy ~1% of global ice-free land area.
+Andosols occupy ~1-2% of global ice-free land area.
 Most occur around the Pacific Ring of Fire, with the largest areas found in central Chile, Ecuador, Colombia, Mexico, the Pacific Northwest US, Japan, Java and New Zealand's North Island.
 Other areas occur in the East African Rift, Italy, Iceland and Hawaiʻi.
 They are the most common type of soil in the Azores.

 Fossil Andosols are known from areas far from present-day volcanic activity and have in some cases been dated as far back as the Precambrian 1.5 billion years ago.

-Suborders

-Aquands – Andosols with a water table at or near the surface for much of the year.

-Gelands – Andosols of very cold climates (mean annual temperature <0 °C).